 This is a single platform station.
 It was formerly a two platform station with a passing loop, however the southbound line was lifted in the 1980s.

+A loop was installed in 1866.
 A north and south signal cabin pair opened here in 1882, both on the west side of the line.
 These survived until 1920 when they were replaced by a single box at the north end of the station, on the southbound platform.
 The loop saw light use from 1970, when switching out was provided, and the box closed in 1985 with the southbound line being lifted.